davidesantangelo/dato.rss/README.md

 # GUMROAD

-SQL dump (+3.26M entries) https://davidesantangelo.gumroad.com/l/nkyymb
+An SQL dump of the database with over 3 million entries extracted in over a year can be downloaded   at https://davidesantangelo.gumroad.com/l/nkyymb

 # BETA